Skip to content

 • Top-level await: - Use regular execution

-• Class fields: class { field = 1 } - Use constructor assignment
+• Class fields: class { field = 1 } - Use $new() constructor or direct property assignment

 • Private methods: #method() - Use naming conventions like _method()